hyphacoop/organizing/2019-12-18-stand-up-all-hands-meeting.md

     - Holding off on it until we have a clearer picture
     - Currently able to use YJ's temporary number in meantime
 - Branding
-    - dc: I'm hoping we can have a minimum product that we are able to share feels like a priority.
+    - dc: I'm hoping we can have a minimum product that we are able to share.
+This feels like a priority.
 I was not expecting us to still be where we are end of 2019
     - bl: see a priority
     - pc: we can be thoughtful about communicating that to luisa
     - bl: pitch deck / branding synchronization?